Skyscraper and a man holding tablet representing EMEA marketing

 9. Need to adhere to specific EMEA rules & regulations

-General Data Protection Regulations (GDPR) in the EU mean that you can’t collect people’s data without permission.
+General Data Protection Regulations (GDPR) in the EU and the Protection of Personal Information Act (POPI Act) in South Africa mean that you can’t collect people’s data without permission.
 So, for example, your website needs an “allow cookies” pop-up, and people have to opt in to receive newsletters and other communications.
 Using social media to engage with your audience is a way of getting around this—as is encouraging customers to sign up for your newsletter.

-Meanwhile, in the Middle East and Africa, respecting the Muslim religion will often be crucial.
+In the Middle East and Africa, respecting the Muslim religion is often crucial.
 For example, mentioning alcohol and ham products could be an issue.
-Just take the alcohol sales and advertising restrictions at the FIFA World Cup in Qatar for example.
+Just take the alcohol sales and advertising restrictions at the FIFA World Cup in Qatar, for example.

 Freedom of expression laws are strict in North Africa and the Middle East too—with websites that criticize government policy often getting blocked.
 So remember to consider this when curating content.

-A local team will have local laws in mind—such as GDPR in the EU, POPIA in South Africa and other local regulations.
+A local team will consider local laws, such as GDPR in the EU, POPIA in South Africa and other local regulations.

 10. Market research challenges